agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 touch ~/go-htmx-crud/database/connect.go
 ```

 In **database.go**, we will declare a global variable named **DB**, which will be a pointer to a gorm.DB object.
-We will use this variable to maintain a database instance throughout the application, allowing us to perform database operations throughout the application.
+We will use this variable to maintain a database instance and perform database operations throughout the application.

 #### ~/go-htmx-crud/database/database.go